metamuffin/keks-meet/readme.md

 -   Test some options like `camera_facing_mode`
 -   Signing key for each user
 -   Built-in storage for known keys
+-   Prevent a client from sendin differing user names to other clients

 ## Security